oleantus/skype4-ports/README.md

 Also add this sysctl(8) variable to /etc/sysctl.conf to make the change permanent:

     # echo 'compat.linux.osrelease=2.6.18' >> /etc/sysctl.conf

+Note that is necessary have enabled LBC before you can install Skype4 port.
+Read for further details the corresponding Chapter 11.
+Linux Binary Compatibility of the FreeBSD Handbook.

 You will need to merge the skype4-ports into your /usr/ports.
 Now you are ready to install `net-im/skype4`.